-Short of arguing this was anticipated by al-Qaeda, when there was no engineering precedent whatsoever of the effects of such an attack, and when bin Laden himself is clearly seen on tape saying that he did not expect the impact to topple either of the Towers, the role Positive Illusion played in projecting deception and power becomes inescapable.
+Short of arguing this was anticipated by al-Qaeda, when there was no engineering precedent whatsoever of the effects of such an attack, and when bin Laden himself is clearly seen on tape saying that he did not expect the impact to collapse either of the Towers, the role Positive Illusion played in projecting deception and power becomes inescapable.

 i i i

 Even the attack on the Pentagon can hardly be said to have chipped America’s actual military-intelligence nervous system.
 There exist several much more vital – in terms of their concentration of resources and their architectural reinforcement – and in ways more crucial buildings which would’ve been better targets.
 Basically any building that makes up an element of that nervous system, as the Pentagon is the only one engineered as a fortress and fortified as such.

 That the attacks were internationally perceived as cunning, intelligent, and thoughtful is a result not of any of the former being true, but is rather the effect of a Positive Illusion.
 The inevitable conclusion is that the al-Qaeda cell in America successfully morphed their blind luck into apparent power and guile.
 This is not to say that bin Laden was unaware that he was harnessing this phenomenon, as he and his associates “demonstrated again and again an obsession with symbolic effects that multiply the material impact of terrorist attacks.”8

 The architect of the 9/11 attacks, Khalid Sheikh Mohammad, has said outright that al-Qaeda was looking for symbols of economic might.9 And we find in the attack which foreshadowed the 9/11, the bombing of the USS Cole in October of 2000 by a small skiff loaded with high-explosives, another act of Symbolic Terror.
 Although a billion-dollar naval destroyer is certainly a tactical asset, with bin Laden saying that “the destroyer represented the capital of the West and the small boat represented Mohammad,”10 the balance becomes tipped to Symbolic Terror.
 The USS Cole was a roving symbol of American might, its skylined form appearing in Arab ports as a hulking reminder of American dominance and control.